-This report shows how well the systemically important institutions met the set requirements as of the end of Q3 2021.
+This report shows how well the systemically important institutions met the set requirements as of the end of Q4 2021.
+This is the last report presenting the compliance in relation to the previously applicable regulation and principles for MREL.
+The next report will present the compliance in relation to the Debt Office's new MREL-policy and the new decisions on MREL, which were made in December 2021.
 The Debt Office has currently deemed there to be nine systemically important institutions in Sweden: Skandinaviska Enskilda Banken (SEB), Svenska Handelsbanken, and Swedbank; as well as the mid-sized institutions Landshypotek, Länsförsäkringar, SBAB, Skandiabanken, Sparbanken Skåne; and the Swedish Export Credit Corporation (SEK).

-The report also presents how the institutions comply with the principles applied by the Debt Office: the liabilities proportion principle and the subordination principle.
+The report also presents how the institutions complied with the principles applied by the Debt Office until 31 December 2021: the liabilities proportion principle and the subordination principle.
 In accordance with the liabilities proportion principle, the institutions shall have eligible liabilities that at least correspond to the Pillar 1 and Pillar 2 requirements set by Finansinspektionen.
 In accordance with the subordination principle, starting 1 January 2024, the liabilities are to consist of a specific type of debt instrument called subordinated liabilities.
 These absorb any losses after own funds but before other financing.

-The Debt Office intends to make new decisions on MREL in December 2021, in accordance with the changes to the Swedish Resolution Act (2015:1016) that entered into force on 1 July 2021.
-This means that, starting 1 January 2022, the above mentioned resolvability principles will cease to apply because proposed changes to the Resolution Act contain stipulations that essentially replace the function of these principles.4
+The Debt Office made new decisions on MREL in December 2021, in accordance with the changes to the Swedish Resolution Act (2015:1016) that entered into force on 1 July 2021.
+This means that, starting 1 January 2022, the above mentioned resolvability principles ceased to apply because changes to the Resolution Act contain stipulations that essentially replace the function of these principles.4

-The report establishes that all systemically important institutions met the set requirements as of the end of the third quarter of 2021.
+The report establishes that all systemically important institutions met the set requirements as of the end of the fourth quarter of 2021.
 All institutions also had a sufficient amount of liabilities as required to comply with the liabilities proportion principle.
-In addition, the systemically important institutions had issued SEK 113 billion in subordinated liabilities as of 30 September 2021.
+In addition, the systemically important institutions had issued SEK 117 billion in subordinated liabilities as of 31 December 2021.
 On this date, own funds and subordinated liabilities amounted to 98 per cent of the institutions' total de facto requirements (see Figures 1 and 2).